 - Now you can flash a ROM as you normally would.

-Note: DorimanX kernel recoveries cannot format /data partition more than 2gb, use an alternative first when restoring a backup then flash back if needed.
+Note: DorimanX kernel recoveries cannot format /data partition of more than 2gb, use an alternative first when restoring a backup then flash agaom if needed.

 That’s all on how to increase system partition size of S2 to install the latest versions of Android AOSPs.
 If you have any questions or queries.
 Feel free to ask me in the comments.